 19–20 January: Jarramplas, Cáceres

 The Jarramplas festival involves pelting thousands of hard turnips at a devil-like character to drive away evil spirits.
-It is celebrated each year in the western village of Piornal, which is home to around 1,500 people.
+The western village of Piornal, home to around 1,500 people, celebrates this day each year.
 Here, several young men take turns dressing up in scary costumes of colorful fabric, a mask, green horns, and body armor underneath.
 Portraying the Jarramplas, especially on the second day, is such an honor that there’s a waiting list of some 20 years.
 Unfortunately, the job entails being the target of turnip-throwing crowds that line the streets.
 The festival’s exact origin is unknown although various legends exist; one widely accepted theory is that the Jarramplas represents a cattle thief who was once punished by local residents.

 23–27 January: CutreCon Film Festival, Madrid

 Films that are so bad that they’re actually good are the cornerstone of this festival.
 This five-day Cutrecon film festival (only in Spanish) held in Madrid celebrates bad acting, terrible scripts, and tragic directing.
-This festival attracts several thousand visitors and is one of several similar festivals held across Europe.
+This festival attracts several thousand visitors.

 1–3 February: The Arizkun Carnival (Jumping the Bonfire), Arizkun, Navarra